 Since moving from Sydney to the central Victorian highlands, one of the coldest places in Australia, I’m trying to form some sort of positive relationship with the weather.
-As I am typing this, I’m wearing gloves because the computer keyboard is too cold to touch with bare skin.
+As I’m typing this, I’m wearing gloves because the computer keyboard is too cold to touch with bare skin.

 It’s rubbish hygge.
 Well, at least that’s how it feels.
 But maybe it’s just how Australians, with our houses not designed for the cold, do hygge.

 Australian hygge is taking several showers a day because you are cold (but wish you could shower with clothes on because for those seconds before you get in the shower are truly terrible).
-It’s to be woken every morning at 4.30am by a cold front moving through your bedroom – your body activating a sort of primitive alarm system that says if you don’t get another blanket, you will freeze to death.
+It’s to be woken every morning at 4:30am by a cold front moving through your bedroom – your body activating a sort of primitive alarm system that says if you don’t get another blanket, you’ll freeze to death.